PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Making Changes On PhobGCC

+* **All commands use the physical buttons specified, regardless of any remapping that has occurred**.
+  * L and R buttons must have electrically functional digital press, regardless of trigger modes that disable the digital press.
 * Most of the time, when you give the PhobGCC a command, the Analog Stick and C-Stick will freeze pointing to the top right 127/127.
   * For binary commands, it'll hold for two seconds.
   * For numerical values, it'll hold for 0.75 seconds to make it faster to change.